andreynorin/R-Statistical-Learning-NYPD-Complaint-2020-Dataset/README.md

-# R-Statistical-Learning-NYPD-Complaint-2020-Dataset
+# Applied Statistical Learning Methods Using R On the 2020 NYPD Crime Dataset

 Note: All Jupyter Notebooks for this project need to run using the R kernel.

-Instructions for running R kernel in an Anaconda environment:
+Instructions for running R kernel in an Anaconda environment

 https://izoda.github.io/site/anaconda/r-jupyter-notebook/